 Using Biest for Menopause & Low Estrogen

 Does using biest have any benefits over more traditional medications such as estradiol?

 Biest includes a combination of the most powerful estrogen that your body produces naturally (estradiol) and a weaker, more protective estrogen (estriol).

 In order to understand the benefit, you need to know just a few basics about HRT.

 The first has to do with the concern over using estrogens and estrogen therapy to treat low estrogen.

-In the early 2000's there was a study (the Women's Health Initiative) which showed that using estrogen, specifically in the setting of menopause, may lead to an increased risk of heart disease (heart attacks), breast cancer, stroke and venous thromboembolism (blood clots).
+In the early 2000s, there was a study (the Women’s Health Initiative) that showed that using estrogen, specifically in the setting of menopause, may lead to an increased risk of heart disease (heart attacks), breast cancer, stroke, and venous thromboembolism (3) (blood clots).

-Up until this point up to 30-40% of women who were post-menopausal were using HRT which was being actively prescribed by Doctors.
+Up until this point up to 30-40% of women who were post-menopausal were using HRT (4) which was being actively prescribed by doctors.

 The women undergoing treatment for HRT during this time were experiencing significant relief from their symptoms but were placed at an increased risk of the events listed above.